 As you grow your feed, always keep the primary goal in mind: building a following to help generate more sales.
 This often requires a long-term, strategic approach.

 One way to grow your following beyond creating engaging content is by following other accounts with audiences that might also be interested in your brand.
-One of the most straightforward ways of finding Instagrams to follow is in the ‘Discover’ section of the app.
-Other Instagrams to follow could include brands similar or complementary to yours.
+The best method to find Instagrams to follow is in the ‘Discover’ section of the app.
+Other Instagram businesses to follow could include brands similar or complementary to yours.